 Night Lapse Photo.
 Both the old and new models have the Night Lapse Photo mode that provides extra interval and shutter speed options better suited to low-light shooting.

-The new model has several improvements in its audio handling.
+On paper, the new model has several improvements in its audio handling.
 The HERO5 can record stereo audio directly.
 It can also general a separate audio WAV file alongside the video file.
-It’s a raw audio feature available under the video Protune options, and it’s a big improvement when the audio is an important part of what you’re capturing and you’re planning post-processing in a video editing app.
+It’s a raw audio feature available under the video Protune options, and it potentially offers a big improvement when the audio is an important part of what you’re capturing and you’re planning post-processing in a video editing app.

 Like the model it replaces, the HERO5 Black can also take external microphones, although you’ll need the new USB-C mic adapter.